 This guidance is intended for projects or programmes where we are convenors, facilitators, and/or trainers for a process of bringing together representatives of different sectors, working toward a common goal.

-This guidance is intended for projects where Proforest supports the development and/or implementation of responsible sourcing policy commitments around soft commodities (e.g. soy, beef, palm oil, sugar, cocoa) or forest products.
-This work is almost always for a specific private sector client (typically a brand, manufacturer, retailer, or trader).
+This guidance is intended for projects where Proforest supports the development and/or implementation of responsible sourcing policy commitments around soft commodities (e.g. soy, beef, palm oil) or forest products.

-Gender and Social Inclusion Analysis of Customary Practices in Oil Palm Producing Areas and the Africa Palm Oil Initiative process in Ghana26 March 2019
+Gender and Social Inclusion Analysis of Customary Practices in Oil Palm Producing Areas and the Africa Palm Oil Initiative process in Ghana1 October 2018

 Gender considerations are essential in natural resource management.
-In Ghana’s palm oil-producing regions, women and men often have different rights and access, especially where customary laws on...
+In Ghana’s oil palm-producing regions, women and men often have different rights and access, especially where customary laws on land...